Nebraska

 Has your state passed legislation and/or non-legislated rule changes related to the science of reading?

-Proposed revisions to the Nebraska Department of Education’s Rule 20: Regulations for the Approval of Teacher Educator Programs, may include, under section 005.02H Instructional Strategies, that teacher candidates support student reading and writing skills “through the application of the science of reading”.
+Revisions to the Nebraska Department of Education’s Rule 20: Regulations for the Approval of Teacher Educator Programs went into effect in June 2024.
+Per Section 005.02H: Instructional Strategies, candidates “build reading and writing skills through the application of the science of reading.”

 Does your state have an approved curriculum list?

-No. The NDE provides guidance on the selection and implementation in the selection and implementation of high-quality instructional materials through our Nebraska Instructional Materials Collaborative.
-The site has tools and resources including links to EdReports review of Math, ELA, and Science materials.
+No. The NDE provides guidance on the selection and implementation of high-quality instructional materials through the Nebraska Instructional Materials Collaborative.
+The site has tools and resources including links to EdReports reviews of core materials for mathematics, English Language Arts, foundational skills, and science.

 Was evidence-aligned reading instruction a consideration for the curriculum review?